Crystal Records — Cynthia Koledo DeAlmeida, Oboe

 charged for 3.

-premiere recordings of exciting contemporary works as well as beautiful pieces
+exciting contemporary works as well as beautiful pieces from past periods.

-wonderfully variegated, her phrasing is supple, and her musical insights are
+variegated, her phrasing is supple, and her musical insights are unfailingly

-unfailingly illuminating.
-Her apt repertoire choices provide her with a fine
+illuminating.
+Her apt repertoire choices provide her with a fine playground on

 and is hands down one of the best players in the world.
 Her sound is